“The birth was the most beautiful and empowering time I will ever have in my life.” ~Laura England

 Later I talked to my doctor about the delivery and that fact that my surges slowed so greatly for so long.
-He laughed and said that perhaps all that hypnobirthing put my uterus to sleep!
+He laughed and said that sometimes that’s how it goes!
 Regardless, he was amazed that I went through my first pregnancy naturally and with little discomfort (and no screaming!)

 I am so grateful to hypnobirthing as it allowed me to fully participate in my baby’s delivery.
 I was able to feel everything emotionally and physically and I wouldn’t change that for anything.
 Bringing a baby into the world is a very powerful experience and I’m glad that I have such wonderful memories of that night.